lucian-ilie/C3PI/README.md

 │ ├── train.py # Training and validation functions
 │ └── utils.py # Evaluation metrics, averaging, and embedding cleanup utilities
 ├── configs
-│ └── config_gold.yaml # YAML configuration file with dataset paths and training parameters
+│   └── config_gold.yaml  # YAML conf. file with paths and parameters.
+You must configure this file first, as the default addresses are placeholders.
 ├── data
 │ ├── permutations.npy # Precomputed permutations used for puzzler
 │ └── permute.py # Script to generate diverse permutations with max Hamming distance
-├── scripts
+├── scripts # This directory contains everything you need to run the model, unless you plan to modify its core logic.
 │ ├── run_embedder.py # Script to generate embeddings from FASTA sequences based on config │ ├── run_evaluation.py # Script to average predictions and evaluate model performance
 │ ├── run_prediction.py # Script for running model inference